Zheng-NGS-Lab/SplitFusion/README.md

                         [required].
   --sample_id SAMPLE_ID
                         The name of sample to be analyzed [required].
-  --bam_dir BAM_DIR     The path to the bam file to be analyzed.
-The Kickstart
-                        mode will use the bam file ('$sample_id'.bam or '$sample_id'.consolidated.bam) in this directory
+  --bam_file BAM_FILE   If the bam_file is specified, the Kickstart mode will
-                        [Either fastq_dir or bam_dir should be specified].
+                        be used.
+[Either fastq_file or bam_file should be specified]
-  --fastq_dir FASTQ_DIR
+  --fastq_file1 FASTQ_FILE1
-                        The path to the fastq file to be analyzed [Either fastq_dir or bam_dir should be specified].
+                        The fastq file (Read 1 of paired-end) to be analyzed [Either fastq_file or bam_file should be specified].
-  --r1filename R1FILENAME
-                        Read 1 fastq filename.
-Can be in gzipped format.
-If not specified, $fastq_dir/$sample_id.R1.fq will be
-                        used [optional]
-  --r2filename R2FILENAME
-                        Read 2 fastq filename.
-Can be in gzipped format.
-If not specified, $fastq_dir/$sample_id.R2.fq will be
-                        used [optional].
+  --fastq_file2 FASTQ_FILE2
+                        Read 2 of paired-end fastq file.
   --panel_dir PANEL_DIR
                         For TARGET mode: the path where known significant fusions or splicing isoforms (whitelist) or unwanted